Revisiting my save goals in my last post reignited a forgotten passion within me.

 Once all of the signings were complete, it was time to go over the planning spreadsheet again.

 We now have 53 players, which isn’t much less than the number at the end of Season 10, but the difference is that they all have a plan and a place.
-Those that don’t were added to the transfer list, with some being loaned out until they can be sold.
+Those that didn’t were added to the transfer list, with some being loaned out until they could be sold.